vascocandeias/maestro-backend/README.md

 The publicly available website was deployed in AWS, and the relevant code is available [here](https://github.com/vascocandeias/maestro-cloud).
 You can also find the front-end code [here](https://github.com/vascocandeias/maestro), which can be modified and [added to this back-end](#changing-the-front-end).

-For a more detailed explanation of this architecture, you may read the resulting [article (available soon)](https://github.com/vascocandeias/maestro-backend) or underlying [thesis (available soon)](https://github.com/vascocandeias/maestro-backend).
+For a more detailed explanation of this architecture, you may read the resulting [article (available soon)](https://github.com/vascocandeias/maestro-backend) or underlying [thesis](https://fenix.tecnico.ulisboa.pt/cursos/meec/dissertacao/1128253548922069).

 ## Instructions